French Wine Regions

 History of French Wine

 France’s history with wine dates back to the 6th century BC, when the city-state of Massalia (modern-day Marseille) began trading wines with other Mediterranean cultures.
-But, Viticulturally speaking, it remained a backwater region until the fall of Rome and the rise of Catholicism: it was French Monks who began the winemaking revolution.
+Viticulturally speaking, it remained a backwater region until the fall of Rome and the rise of Catholicism.
+It was French monks who began the winemaking revolution.

 The French innovated our modern winemaking style during the 18th and 19th centuries.
 As a result, nearly all wines made today are based on these French winemaking techniques.
-Therefore, knowing French wine regions and grapes is essential in learning about wine.
+Therefore, knowing the regions and grapes of French wine is essential to learning about wine.

 Learn About French Wine Regions